tendermint/fundraising/x/fundraising/spec/02_state.md

 type Bid struct {
 	AuctionId uint64   // id of the auction
-	Bidder    string   // the account that bids for the auction Price     sdk.Dec  // increasing bid price is only possible Coin      sdk.Coin // paying amount of coin that the bidder bids Height    uint64   // block height
+	Bidder    string   // the account that bids for the auction Price     sdk.Dec  // the price for the bid
+	Coin      sdk.Coin // paying amount of coin that the bidder bids Height    uint64   // block height
 	isWinner  bool     // the bid that is determined to be a winner when an auction ends; default value is false